franciscoengenheiro/concurrent-problem-sets/README.md

-- For this syncronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request` per barrier generation, because it's easier for the last thread to enter the barrier to signal all threads that are waiting for the barrier to be broken and thus completing their request, which then enables the barrier to be reused for the next barrier generation without affecting the prior barrier.
+- For this syncronizer the `Kernel-style` or `Delegation of execution` was used in form of a `Request` per barrier generation, because it's easier for the last thread to enter the barrier to signal all threads that are waiting for the barrier to be completed and thus completing their request, which then enables the barrier to be reused for the next barrier generation without affecting the prior barrier reference that the other threads have acquired before laying down their request.
 - As mentioned, the `CyclicBarrier` is a reusable barrier, and as such, it is necessary to create another `Request` for the next barrier generation, and that is done by the last thread to enter the barrier.
 This thread is also responsible to execute the `Runnable` task if it exists.
-- Because the threads are always signaled to leave the condition by either resetting the barrier or by breaking it, the condition where all threads are waiting for the barrier to be broken is also reused in subsequent barrier generations.
+- Because the threads are always signaled to leave the condition by either resetting the barrier or by completing it, the condition where all threads are waiting for the barrier to be broken is also reused in subsequent barrier generations.
 - The described `Request` is defined as follows:

     ```kotlin